zoefraz/ts-clinic-website/index.md

 Our program is directed by a child neurologist, a nurse coordinator and a licensed genetic counselor in the Department of Neurology.
 We also have an educational consultant who helps support families in their child's education needs.

 Patients are seen by specialists with the expertise that is appropriate for their particular symptoms.
-To learn more about each of the specialists, please see the faculty on this website.
+To learn more about each of the specialists, please see the [Team on this website](team).